 Ethos and values

-Our aim and purpose is to reduce the impact that chronic illness or being a young parent has on students life chances.
+Our aim and purpose is to reduce the impact that illness has on students life chances.

-We provide education to students when their illness or the demands of being a young parent stops them from attending their on roll school.
+We provide education to students when their illness stops them from attending their on-roll school.

 We work in partnership with health, education and social care colleagues to deliver co-ordinated intervention plans.